Kural: Commentaries

 The Kural is one of the most reviewed of all works in Tamil literature, and almost every notable scholar of Tamil has written exegesis or commentaries (explanation in prose or verse), known in Tamil as urai, on it.
 Some of the Tamil literature that was composed after the Kural quote or borrow its couplets in their own texts.
-According to Aravindan, these texts may be considered as the early commentaries to the Kural text.
+According to Aravindan, these texts may be considered as the earliest commentaries to the Kural text.

 Dedicated commentaries on the Kural text began to appear about and after the 10th century CE.
 There were at least ten medieval commentaries of which only six have survived into the modern era.
 The ten medieval commentators include Manakkudavar, Dharumar, Dhamatthar, Nacchar, Paridhiyar, Thirumalaiyar, Mallar, Pari Perumal, Kaalingar, and Parimelalhagar, all of whom lived between the 10th and the 13th centuries CE.
 Of these, only the works of Manakkudavar, Paridhi, Kaalingar, Pari Perumal, and Parimelalhagar are available today.
 The works of Dharumar, Dhaamatthar, and Nacchar are only partially available.
 The commentaries by Thirumalaiyar and Mallar are lost completely.
 The best known among these are the commentaries by Parimelalhagar, Kaalingar, and Manakkudavar.
 Among the ten medieval commentaries, scholars have found spelling, homophonic, and other minor textual variations in a total of 900 couplets, including 217 couplets in Book I, 487 couplets in Book II, and 196 couplets in Book III.

 The best known and influential historic commentary on the Kural text is the Parimelalhakiyar virutti.
-It was written by Parimelalhagar – a Vaishnava Brahmin, likely based in Kanchipuram, who lived about or before 1272 CE.
+It was written by Parimelalhagar – a Vaishnava Brahmin, likely based in Kanchipuram, who is the last of the ten medieval commentators and who lived about or before 1272 CE.
 Along with the Kural text, this commentary has been widely published and is in itself a Tamil classic.
 Parimelalhagar's commentary has survived over the centuries in many folk and scholarly versions.
 A more scholarly version of this commentary was published by Krisnamachariyar in 1965.
 According to Norman Cutler, Parimelalhagar's commentary interprets and maneuvers the Kural text within his own context, grounded in the concepts and theological premises of Hinduism.
 His commentary closely follows the Kural's teachings, while reflecting both the cultural values and textual values of the 13th- and 14th-century Tamil Nadu.
 Valluvar's text can be interpreted and maneuvered in other ways, states Cutler.